 About Harrison

-Drumming since the age of six, Harrison began forming bands to perform at his elementary school talent shows.
-Then, just two years later, Harrison was performing at local venues and events with Philadelphia guitar-great and Billboard Top 100 artist Tommy Conwell, as the co-lead vocalist of the band Feedback.
+Harrison began his music career at a young age, forming bands to perform at his elementary school talent shows.
+It wasn’t long before Harrison was honing his skills, performing at local venues and events with Philadelphia guitar-great and Billboard Top 100 artist Tommy Conwell, as the co-lead vocalist of their band Feedback.

-In 2017, on two separate occasions, National casting directors invited Harrison to audition for the New York City production of the Broadway musical “School of Rock,” after seeing his performance of The Rolling Stones’ “Miss You” on YouTube.
+In 2017, on two separate occasions, National casting directors invited Harrison to audition for the New York City Broadway musical production of “School of Rock,” after seeing his performance of The Rolling Stones’ “Miss You” on YouTube.
 Harrison was also invited to a final audition for the show's National Tour.

-Now a senior at La Salle College High School (LSCHS), Harrison is the Executive Director of the school’s WEXPtv media studio, and was formerly the Chief Engineer.
-Harrison also plays drums and percussion as a member of LSCHS’s audition-only Competition Band.
-He is the Drum Captain of the Pep Band; a member of the Competition Band; the Honors Advanced Band and Advanced Chorus and participates in LSCHS’s Theatre club– for which he recently performed in the musical ”‘Pippin.”
+At La Salle College High School Harrison was the Executive Director of the school’s WEXPtv media studio and the Chief Engineer.
+A member of the Competition Band; Drum Captain of the Pep Band; the Honors Advanced Band; Advanced Chorus and Theatre club, in his senior year, Harrison performed the lead role of Riff in West Side Story.

 Harrison has developed a passion for writing, producing and recording music as well.
 Recently, he’s been honing his skills producing and editing using Reaper, ProTools, Adobe Audition and more.
 He’s often playing gigs throughout the Philadelphia area as a solo musician, as well as with his band, Careless Webster.